 Admission to the Museum is free.

 March through August: To prevent crowding during the busy season, the Museum distributes free timed passes for the Permanent Exhibition.
 These passes are available at the Museum on the day of your visit or online in advance (external link).
-Advance passes for March, April, and May 2016 are available online beginning November 30, 2015; passes for June, July, and August 2016 are available online beginning October 1, 2014, at 8 p.m.
-Eastern Time.
+Advance passes for March, April, and May 2016 are available online beginning November 30, 2015; passes for June, July, and August 2016 are available online beginning March 1, 2016. .
 The passes are printed with a one-hour time range, during which you may enter the Permanent Exhibition; passes are not valid for entry after that time.
 The earliest pass time for entry is 10–11 a.m. and the latest is 3:30-4:30 p.m.

 At the Museum, passes are distributed on a first-come, first-served basis beginning at 10 a.m. when the building opens.
 The pass line forms next to the building in the alley with benches.
 If you do not plan to visit the Permanent Exhibition, or if you already have a pass, you do not need to wait in the pass line.
 After opening, staff bring any remaining passes inside the building to be distributed at the Information Desk.